dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 then you know you *do* need a None check.

 Now, suppose you asked your LLM assistant to complete the line.
 How does your assistant know if `num` is nullable?
-Our experiments show that, after analyzing millions of programs, LLMs learn to model the same typing rules.
+Our experiments show that, after analyzing large datasets of programs, LLMs learn to model the same typing rules.

 If we ask an LLM early in its pre-training process to complete the program above, it produces: